 Bengal Cats are rapidly increasing in popularity since they came on the domesticated cat scene in the 1970s.
-These friendly felines are popular not just because they look unique — most look very similar to their Asian Leopard Cat kin — but because they have a distinct personality that can shine through.
+These friendly felines are popular not just because they look unique — most look very similar to their Asian Leopard Cat kin (learn more here about the history of Bengal cats) — but because they have a distinct personality that can shine through.

 The Size of a Bengal Cat

 The size of a Bengal Cat is largely determined by its genetic make-up.
 In addition to being related to Asian Leopard Cats, which are small-ish wild cats, Bengal Cats are bred from one or more of five separate cat breeds, including the Ocicat, the Abyssinian, the Egyptian mau, the Bombay, and the British Shorthair.
 Cats descended from British Shorthair cats tend to be larger than those related to a line of Abyssinians, as the British Shorthair tends to be a much larger cat in general.

 Bengal Cats tend to be rather active kitties, so they are not prone to becoming overweight like many specimens of domesticated felines who would rather sleep in a patch of sunlight all day.

 The approximate sizes of a Bengal Cat are generally the lean body weight, which is ideal to keep your Bengal Cat at, minimizing the risk of certain diseases such as diabetes mellitus.

 Because Bengal Cats tend to be rather active, you can’t rely on determining that a cat is full grown by seeing when its personality wanes and they slow down.
 If you wait on that distinction, you might be waiting for the duration of your Bengal Cat’s lifetime.

 Many of these kitties remain very active, playful, and curious throughout their lives, only slowing down when issues such as arthritis set in.
 Most Bengal Cats even retain their kitten-like meow and chirps throughout their lifetime.